ethereum/EIPs/eip-tokenized-reserve.md

 ---
 title: Tokenized Reserve
-description: Proposed method to replicate a
+description: Replicate real world reservse with added user auditing
 author: Jimmy Debe (@jimstir)
-discussions-to: <URL>
+discussions-to:
 status: Draft
-type: <Standards Track, Meta, or Informational>
+type: Standards Track
-category:
+category: EIP
-created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
+created: 2023-06-30
 requires: ERC4626, ERC20
 ---

 ## Abstract

 A proposal for a tokenized reserve mechanism.
-The reservse allows an audit of on-chain actions of the owner a reserve.
+The reserve allows an audit of on-chain actions of the owner a reserve.
 Using ERC4626, stakeholders can create shares to show support for actions in the reserve.

 ## Motivation

 Tokenized reserves are an extension of tokenized vaults.
 The goal is to create a reserve similar to a real world reserve an entity has as a backup incase regular funds run low.
-In the real world, an entity will have certain cretria to access reserve funds.
-In a decentraiized envirnoment, an entity can incorporate stakeholders into their cretria.
-Hopefully this will help enities that participate in decentrailzed envirnoments to more traspanet for every stakeholder.
+In the real world, an entity will have certain criteria to access reserve funds.
+In a decentralized environment, an entity can incorporate stakeholders into their criteria.
+Hopefully this will help entities who participate in decentralized environments to be more transparent with stakeholders.
 ## Specification

 ### Definitions: